 Read the following tips to learn how to resolve common Airbnb guest demands before they arise while also setting boundaries for your Airbnb business.

-Hosts often find themselves stuck in a situation where the guest has brought along additional guests that they did not mention when booking the property.
+Hosts often find themselves stuck in a situation where the Airbnb guest has brought along additional guests that they did not mention when booking the property.
 It’s not likely that you will like such a surprise.
 Again, don’t hesitate to charge extra for unexpected additional guests.
-It is absolutely fair that your guests should have warned you in advance.
+It is absolutely fair that your guest should have warned you in advance.
 But if you do charge extra for additional guests, make sure that you’ve cleared stated your policy regarding the fees for additional guests in your listing so that you don’t risk a bad review.
-To be on a safe side ask your guest how many people you should expect in advance.
+To be on a safe side ask your Airbnb guest how many people you should expect in advance.

 Families with children have special needs that single travelers don’t.
 If you want to ensure that a family enjoys a pleasant and safe stay at your property, make sure that you have the proper amenities for children.